Grade Level: 11 (9-12)

 - Fourier series (for music)

 As before, keep careful notes about what you learn so you have what you need later to justify your opinions using the design process.
+Following the lesson, students can conduct the associated activity An Implementation of Steganography by applying the steps of the engineering design process to the problem of hiding a message in an image using steganographic methods.

 Lesson Background and Concepts for Teachers